nhsengland/NHSSynth/docs/modules.md

     PIPELINE = [..., mymodule, ...]  # NOTE this determines the order of a pipeline run
     ```

-6. Congrats, your module is implemented!
+6. Congrats, your module is implemented within the CLI, its documentation etc. will now be built automatically and it can be referenced in configuration files!